 For 50 years, Mastercraft has designed and built furniture for recreational vehicles.
 Last year, Mastercraft added a new product line built on their sewing know-how: personal protective equipment for doctors, nurses and other health care workers.

-Executives at Mastercraft asked Easterseals RISE for help, and the agency responded by assembling a crew of workers known as an enclave.
+Executives at Mastercraft asked Easterseals RISE for help, and the agency responded by assembling a crew of workers known as a supported work group.
 Starting in October, as protective garments were sewn by the thousands at Mastercraft, workers from Easterseals RISE folded them, packed them in boxes of 100 and labeled the boxes for distribution.

 The Easterseals RISE participants proved to be a great help.
 They are dependable and consistent, Mastercraft President Clif Reynolds said.